fredhutchio/tfcb_2019/lectures/lecture09/directories/README.md

 * without changing directories, show the directory tree of the `purchase` directory only
 * look in the `tree` documentation to list only directories and try that out here
+* try giving `cd` the name of a directory that doesn't exist or isn't a subdirectory of the current directory

 ### Moving around more freely